 Optimise the device selection based on the stage of development, molecule type, indication and patient considerations

 Early stage of development?
-Looking to move fast into the clinic with a single-dose capsule, blister device, or nebuliser?
+Looking to move fast into the clinic with a single-dose capsule or nebuliser?
 We can also support your programme and ensure a fast, seamless transition to a commercial-ready device when required.

 Dry Powder Inhalers (DPI)

 Our dry powder inhalers are derived from the commercially-validated AirFluSal® Gyrohaler® platform, but with a range of user interfaces and payload volumes, giving you confidence of performance and a proven regulatory track record.

 With options for proprietary unit- and multi-unit dose platforms, as well as off-the-shelf capsule devices, we can support your programme from early development through to a commercial-ready device.

 Our DPI capability includes:

 A range of devices including multi-unit dose and single blister unit-dose devices